o3de/o3de.org/content/docs/userguide/materials/maps/parallax-blending.md

 ---
-description: ' Place a blend layer for parallax mapping in &ALYlong;. '
+description: ' Place a blend layer for parallax mapping in Amazon Lumberyard. '
 title: Using Blend Layers for Parallax Mapping
 ---
 # Using Blend Layers for Parallax Mapping {#mat-maps-parallax-blending}